djizus/CosmonWebsite/README.md

 ## Export as a static site

-Run `yarn && yarn build` to export a static build of the website.
+Run `yarn build` OR `npm run build` to export a static build of the website.
 The output should be inside the `out` generated folder.

 ## Preview